peterkilfeather/TRAP-V1/README.md

     FW: CTTGCTGCTCTTTCGATGCCAG
     RV: GTTCCTCGGTTTCGATGAAGCC
     ```
     - Dissecting TRAP111.3e SNpc/VTA CP/NAcc for testing Calb1/Coch/Ace differences.
 This is replicate number 1.
+Tissue is stored in box label 'IBIS'.
   - In parallel, will need tissue for eGFP ELISA.
 Once qPCR shows region enrichment, move to collect tissue for ELISA.